okstate-maps/guide-publishing-georeferenced-map/index.md

 ## *[Publishing a Georeferenced Map]*
 1. Open a georeferenced map in ArcGIS Pro.
 Make sure it is highlighted/selected in the *Contents* pane.
-2. Double check the georeferencing and add any additional points if you think it necessary.
+2. Double check the georeferencing and add any additional points if necessary.

 *Note: A minimum of four control points should be placed. **Spline** is the preferred transformation for accuracy and requires 10 or more control points, but there are other transformations when this number of control points is not possible.
 The more control points that are added, the more precise the transformation will be.
 Also, it is best to have the control points evenly distributed throughout the map to reduce the chances of transformation error.*